AlissonRP/LLM_Studies/Exploring_FM/README.md

 <p align="center"><img align="center" src="imgs/fm_evolving.png" height="330px" width="790"/></p>

 * *Retrieval augmented generation*: Conversational models can be augmented with search results based on the conversation (outside sources)
 * not only the training have a high cost,  the deployment also has
 * Paper: *Survey on KEPLM*

 ## Session 2
+* **humans are flexible and adaptable - our benchmarks should be too**